MarieCHessler/a-quiz/README.md

       * **Outer Space Crayola** is used for headlines and text, as contrasting background color on buttons, as background hover color for choices and as hover color for button texts.
       * **Laurel Green** is used as background color for the general container, and also for the body for tablets and mobiles.
       * **Timberwolf** is used as contrasting background color for choices, as background hover color for buttons and as hover color for choice texts.
-    * The colors are all nuances of green, to mirror nature.
+    * The colors are all nuances of green, to mirror nature and enhance the connection with the animal kingdom.

     ### Typography